-An organization utilizing Trello board to track interesting opportunities that users would like to share/discuss with others wants to: build an app that allows users to browse through opportunities in CRM and implement a one-click button to post the desired opportunities to Trello board.
+An organization utilizing Trello board to track interesting opportunities that users would like to share/discuss with others wants to: build an app that allows users to browse through opportunities in CRM and implement a one-click button to post desired opportunities to Trello board.

-Create an app with CRM online service and opportunities entity.
+Next, create an app with CRM online service and opportunities entity.
 Add a new button named “Add to Trello” to opportunity detail page, tie the Flow created previously to the button and specify the function parameters on the button control.

 Now when users browse this opportunity via the app, they’ll be able to add a card named “10 orders of Product SKU JJ02” to Trello board by clicking the “Add to Trello” button.
 Additional properties, such as labels and card owners, can also be specified by configuring the Flow.

 Automating business processes with the ability to easily access valuable data gives organizations an unprecedented ability to increase productivity and leverage IT to gain a competitive edge.
-No matter what your business requirements are or which services are vital to your business, customizing your work environment to fit business requirements compresses time to value, enabling you to work less while doing more.
+No matter what your business requirements or which services are vital to your business, customizing your work environment to fit business requirements compresses time to value, enabling you to work less while doing more.